TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 }
 ```

-Remember how we mentioned different types and representations in the [Quantisation](#quantisation) section?
-Since we're concerned with audio processing, we'll be using floats and quantising from -1 to 1.
-{.alert--info}

 And that’s it—we’ve just whooshed pure sine tone goodness from nothing!
 Granted, there are some flaws with this method (it’s inefficient, and the signal clicks when repeated); but hey, it demonstrates synthesis.

+**Note** on Buffers: It's common to use a buffer size which is medium-sized power of 2 (e.g. 512, 1024, 2048, 4096...) as this enhances cache loads and processing speed (dividing by a power of 2 is super easy for processors!).[^buffers]
+{.alert--info}

+[^buffers]: Boy, do I have a lot to say about buffers.
+Why is the buffer size important?
+Small buffers may reduce the efficacy of batching operations (which is the primary purpose of buffers).
+Large buffers may block the processor too much, making it sluggish to respond to new input.
+Choosing an appropriate buffer size also depends on your sampling rate.
+With a buffer size of 1024 sampling at 44100Hz, we would need generate our samples every $\frac{1024}{44.1\text{kHz}} \approx 23.2$ ms. On a single processor, this means we have *less than* 23.2 ms to perform other tasks (e.g. handle UI, events, etc.).

 ## Wavetable Synthesis 🌊
 A more efficient approach to synthesis is to interpolate over pre-generated values, sacrificing a bit of memory for faster runtime performance.
 This is known as **wavetable synthesis** or **table-lookup synthesis**.
 The idea is to pre-generate one cycle of the wave (e.g. a sine) and store it in a lookup table.
 Then when generating samples for our audio, we would lookup the pre-generated samples and derive intermediate values if necessary (via interpolation).